Nathan-Yinka/Microservice-Library-Api/README.md

 - Admin API Swagger: http://localhost:8000

 ### Configuration
-Environmental variables for configuring the system are located in the .env files within the project directories.
+Environmental variables for configuring the system are located in the docker compose  file within the root folder

 ### Authors
 - Oludare Nathaniel